DRossyCPNV/LifeProManager/Readme.md

 </p>

 ### Features
-- 🚀 Fast and responsive – even with 1,000+ tasks
+- 🚀 Fast and responsive — even with 1,000+ tasks
-- 📦 Smart file‑based architecture – everything fits in a single, portable DB file
+- 📦 Smart file‑based architecture — everything fits in a single, portable DB file
 - 📤 Export tasks to a clean, date‑sorted HTML page
 - 🎂 Birthday calendar listing all names and the age they’ll reach this year
 - 🪟 Responsive main window with a sliding right panel and persistent user‑defined width
-- 🌐 Fully localized in English, French and Spanish — with a rare instant‑language switching feature.
+- 🌐 Fully localized in English, French and Spanish — with instant language switching

 (the MonthCalendar control follows the OS culture settings, as per WinForms design).